baconjs/bacon.js/README.md

 `stream.onValue(object, method)` calls the method having the given name, with stream value as the argument.

 `titleText.onValue($("#title"), "text")` which would call the "text" method of the jQuery object matching to the HTML element with the id "title"

-You can also partially-appy method calls:

 `disableButton.onValue($("#send"), "attr", "disabled")` which would call the attr method of the #send element, with "disabled" as the first